 Following the 2015 Summer Budget, the Government released a discussion document entitled ‘how to make IR35 more effective in protecting the Exchequer’.

-This raised the possibility that, for the first time, clients might be forced to determine the employment status of contractors.
+This raised the possibility that, for the first time, clients might be forced to determine contractors’ employment status.

 HMRC believed that IR35 is ineffective and that “non-compliance with the legislation is widespread”.